saltlab/clematis/README.md

 ## Notes

 The provided demo application [.../example_webapplication/index.html](https://github.com/saltlab/metis/blob/master/example_webapplication/index.html) is not fully compatible with Google Chrome.
 Specifically, an attempt to retrieve data from a local file is made by each of the 3 XMLHttpRequests within the example/demo (GET, POST, Delayed).
-These type of local access operation is not permitted from Chrome as a seurity feature ([See More](http://renard.github.com/o-blog/faq.html)).
+This type of local access operation is not permitted from Chrome as a seurity feature ([See More](http://renard.github.com/o-blog/faq.html)).
 Therefore, the following output is expected when attempting to load local files through Chrome:

 ```
 XMLHttpRequest cannot load file://.../metis/example_webapplication/local_url.txt.
 Cross origin requests are only supported for HTTP.